wolfbiter/kane-quneo-mixxx/README.md

 full volume, middle for both decks full volume, right for right deck full volume).
 + A single press given to the vertical arrows will *Rate Nudge* (ChannelN, rate_perm_X_small) the appropriate deck in the pressed direction.
-+ *Auto Rate Nudge*: pressing and holding any of the vertical arrows for more than the prescribed time (default: 500ms) will activate auto nudge in the direction of the pressed arrow.
-Auto nudge, indicated by the vertical arrow LEDs in the direction chosen, will proceed to nudge all decks and samplers at the prescribed rate (default: 800ms between nudges) until one of two things happen: 1) pressing any vertical arrow will stop auto nudge, or 2) the deck corresponding to the vertical arrow press nears its natural (file) bpm (0% rate adjustment).
++ *Auto Rate Nudge*: pressing and holding any of the vertical arrows for more than the [customized](#iii-customizing-this-preset) time (default: 500ms) will activate auto nudge in the direction of the pressed arrow.
+Auto nudge, indicated by the vertical arrow LEDs in the direction chosen, will proceed to nudge all decks and samplers at the [customized](#iii-customizing-this-preset) rate (default: 800ms between nudges) until one of two things happen: 1) pressing any vertical arrow will stop auto nudge, or 2) the deck corresponding to the vertical arrow press nears its natural (file) bpm (0% rate adjustment).
 The 2nd option is sugar to allow the DJ to, for example, unnoticably nudge down during the outtro of a 132 BPM song to reach 125 BPM for the next song with